How do Machine Learning Models Change?: METHODOLOGY

 For RQ1.2, we employ a multi-faceted approach to examine how project characteristics influence commit types throughout a model's lifecycle:

 \begin{itemize} \item We calculate correlations between various project characteristics (e.g., model size, time since creation, collaboration intensity, popularity) and the frequency of different commit types.
 We visualize these correlations using a heatmap to identify strong relationships. \item We analyze the distribution of commit types across different project phases (Initial, Early, Mid, Late) based on the number of commits.
-This helps us understand how commit patterns evolve as projects mature. \item We examine how commit types vary across different model size categories (Small, Medium, Large, Very Large), which have been defined based on quartiles, to understand the impact of project scale on development practices. \item We investigate the relationship between commit types and the time between commits, categorizing intervals into distinct groups ($<$1 hour, 1 hour - 1 day, 1 day - 1 week, $>$1 week). \item For categorical variables like domain, we create heatmaps showing the distribution of commit types across different categories. \item We investigate which commit types are likely to occur simultaneously.
+This helps us understand how commit patterns evolve as projects mature. \item We examine how commit types vary across different model size categories (Small, Medium, Large, Very Large), which have been defined based on quartiles, to understand the impact of project scale on development practices. \item We investigate the relationship between commit types and the time between commits.
+Based on the distribution of 680,966 inter-commit times, which is also highly right-skewed (mean: $\approx$158k sec, median: 92 sec), we categorize these intervals into distinct groups that aim to reflect plausible development cadences and data-observed clusters: \begin{itemize} \item Less than 1 hour: Captures the vast majority (87.8\%) of inter-commit times, representing very rapid, potentially automated, or near-continuous development activity. \item 1 hour to 1 day: Represents a significant portion (8.0\%) of commits that might occur within a single focused work session or a typical workday cycle. \item 1 day to 1 week: Accounts for 2.1\% of intervals, potentially reflecting work done on a daily or multi-day basis, allowing for overnight reflection or batching of changes. \item Greater than 1 week: Also 2.1\%, this category captures commits separated by longer periods, which could signify work on larger features, interruptions, or less frequent maintenance updates. \end{itemize} These data-informed categories allow for an analysis of how commit type frequencies vary across these different temporal patterns of development activity. \item For categorical variables like domain, we create heatmaps showing the distribution of commit types across different categories. \item We investigate which commit types are likely to occur simultaneously.
 For this, we consider the same BN used in RQ1.1.
 For each possible pair of commit types, we calculate the probability that a commit is of a certain type given that we observe it is of another type.

 \end{itemize}

 To visualize our findings, we use a combination of line plots for time series data, heatmaps for correlation analyses and categorical distributions, bar plots for comparing averages across categories, and scatter plots for examining relationships between continuous variables.